JoeFixed/Quantum_GenAI/README.md

 # Quantum Gen AI

-Quantum Gen AI is a solution intially designed to process documents in image format and harness unstructured data for practical applications.
-Here are its key functionalities:
+Quantum Gen AI (Enterprise Gen AI), is a cutting-edge solution meticulously crafted to handle unstructured data in diverse formats, catering to a wide range of practical applications.
+Below are its key functionalities:

 - It performs Optical Character Recognition (OCR) to extract text.
 - It generates text summarize.